 26. Face Framing Layers

 Face framing layers are cut to frame the face.
 This is an incredibly flattering look and will highlight the features.
 The shorter strands of hair are strategically placed and can draw the eye in.
-For the simplest approach and to make styling easier, you can focus the layers around the face only, cutting the rest of the hair at one length.
+For the simplest approach and to simplify styling, you can focus the layers around the face only, cutting the rest of the hair at one length.

 27. Pinned Back Curls